rnbguy/oopsla21artifact/microbenchmarks/README.md

 - Twitter

 There are two kinds of experiments for each application:
-- _Random_ : Application randomly chooses the operations, subject to pre-defined number of operations and threads (min: 2 and max: 3).
+- _Random_ : Client randomly chooses the operations, subject to pre-defined number of operations and threads (min: 2 and max: 3).
-- _Fixed_  : A fixed test case to find violation in the application.
+- _Fixed_  : A fixed test client to find violation in the application.

 Each application's violations are summarized in the below table: